Geffers/Install-Desktop/README.md

 # Install-Desktop

-Only tested on BUSTER as at 10 February 2022
+Tested on BUSTER as at 10 February 2022
+Tested on Bullseye on 4 March 2022

 Make a backup of your system before running this script